-The seven residential allotments have been proposed to be serviced by individual onsite wastewater treatment and disposal systems.
+It is proposed for the four lots to be serviced by individual on-site wastewater treatment and disposal systems.
 These types of wastewater systems treat both blackwater (i.e. toilet waste) and greywater (i.e. all other wastewater) in a combined wastewater stream, and the treated wastewater is discharged to a dedicated land application area within the boundaries of each allotment.
 The discharge will occur to a land application area through a network of pressure-compensating drip irrigation lines lying on the surface and buried with mulch or bark, or buried at up to 100 mm depth in the top soil.
 The size of the land application area is typically dependent upon the volume of wastewater to be discharged and the hydraulic capacity of the soil (i.e. the rate at which soil can absorb the discharged wastewater).
 The former is determined by the maximum possible occupancy of the dwelling, and the latter is dependent upon the soil type and sometimes other physical features of the site.